Necrolesian/morrowind-mod-list/list.md

 ### Better Clothes Complete and Better Robes Patches

 These two patches are in the "Various - Modular" sub-package.
 Both patches should load after both BTBGI and Better Clothes/Robes.

-### Tribunal Rebalance Patch

-This one is also in the "Various - Modular" sub-package.
-However, we'll want to remove a few things from the plugin first.
-Open up the patch in Enchanted Editor, and *delete* the following from the plugin:

-- All the armor records.
-The patch makes balance decisions here that I don't agree with.
-Just let tes3merge take care of it.

-- The NPC record.
-King Helseth is also affected by a couple other mods, and tes3merge will be needed for him regardless.

-Only the two weapon records (Goblin Club and Goblin Sword) should remain in the plugin.

-The patch must load after Tribunal Rebalance (which should load after BTBGI).

-### Bloodmoon Rebalance and Beware the Sixth House Patches

-These are in "Various - Modular" as well.
-There are no problems with either of them - indeed the Beware the Sixth House patch fixes a couple of mistakes in that mod.

-Both patches should load after their respective mods (which themselves should load after BTBGI).

 ### More Meaningful Encumbrance